+- Attainment data

+- Progress data

+- Attendance data

+- Behavioural data (Class Charts)

+- Concerns raised by parents/carers

+- Concerns raised by teachers / support staff

-All students' attainment and achievements are monitored by their teacher who is required to provide high quality teaching and learning opportunities scaffolded for individual pupils.
-Where a student is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the class teacher.
+- All students' attainment and achievements are monitored by their teacher who is required to provide high quality teaching and learning opportunities scaffolded for individual pupils.
+Where a student is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the subject teacher.
 We interpret 'inadequate' following the Code of Practice to imply progress that is different from her/his peers, at a reduced level compared to previous progress rates or widening gap between the student's progress and her/his peers' attainments.
-This assessment will be informed by regular reviews of progress involving the Tavistock College's SENDCo.
+This assessment will be informed by regular reviews of progress involving Tavistock College's DoS.